Over the winter months there are always more security risks to empty sites and vacant…

 Although the above facilitate construction site theft, the risk increases over the Christmas period due to sites being left unoccupied for a longer period of time than they would normally.
 The following steps should, therefore, be taken to reduce the risks of illegal access, theft and vandalism on construction sites of any size over this period:

 Keep the site properly illuminated with good lighting, even when the site is closed.
 Some feel that lighting only aids intruders, but being highly visible whilst trespassing and stealing is way more off-putting for perpetrators.
-Good lighting also significantly helps when CCTV is installed.
+Good lighting also significantly helps when building site CCTV is installed.

 Don’t keep an excess of materials on-site.
 Purchase, or delay delivery of, what you need, when you need it, so it doesn’t get stolen if left sitting around.